sp5-official/Spotify-clone/README.md

 - **HTML5**: Structuring the content of the web page.
 - **CSS3**: For styling, including Flexbox and Grid for layout management.

+## Future Enhancements

+- Add **music playback functionality** using an audio player API.
+- Implement **user authentication** for personalized playlists.
+- Integrate a **backend** for dynamic data fetching.
+- Create more pages, such as "Search" and "Your Library".

 ## Challenges Faced

 - Achieving pixel-perfect UI matching Spotify's design.
 - Ensuring responsiveness across different devices.
+- Fine-tuning hover effects and animations.

 ## Learnings